brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 ## <a name="Charisma"></a>Charisma

-Charisma can best be described as a force of personality and an ability to convince other people to do things.
+<dfn>Charisma</dfn> can best be described as a force of personality and an ability to convince other people to do things.
 It’s often thought of as likeability, but that’s not necessarily true.
 Charismatic characters run the gamut from cunning and manipulative to charming and inspirational, and when they talk, people listen.

 Charisma stats are entirely social and include Deception, Intimidation, Performance, and Persuasion.
 Most of these are used in conversation, but performance is a bit more.
 It involves showmanship and musical performances, but also convincing acting and even things like riling up a crowd to stand against a noble’s tyranny.